Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

 In this paper, all scaling windows are taken with respect to the parameter $x$.
-We will only consider scaling windows after the thermodynamic limit has been taken.
-We will only consider scaling windows of the particle model and the distributions of the particles on an arbitrary horizontal line.
-We use the following terminology for scaling windows: For $\alpha, \beta >0$, the scaling window $(x^\alpha,x^\beta)$ of a measure is the limiting measure obtained when sending a box of lattice points of size $(1/x^\alpha, 1/x^\beta)$ to a box in the continuum of size $(1,1)$, when $x\to 0$.
+The lattice is re-scaled \emph{after} the thermodynamic limit has been taken.
+We will only consider scalings which give a finite density of particles or creations in the scaling window.
+Finally, we use the following terminology: for $\alpha, \beta >0$, the scaling window $(x^\alpha,x^\beta)$ of a measure is the limiting measure obtained when sending a box of lattice points of size $(1/x^\alpha, 1/x^\beta)$ to a box in the continuum of size $(1,1)$, when $x\to 0$.